-Join Tim Grey for an in-depth discussion in this video Using layer effects with text, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Using layer effects with text, part of Photoshop: Creating Composites (2012).

 With certain composite images, I'll often add layer effects, for example, a drop …shadow, so that an object appears to be separate from its background. …But when I'm using text, I'm even more likely to use layer effects. …Let's take a look at how we can add layer effects to some text. …In this case, I have a back drop layer that is white, I also have a text layer …and then I've added an image that is in a clipping group with that text layer so …that in the text, we can see the image itself but we can only see that image …where the text appears.
 Because this is a text layer, it remains.…